Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Additional experimental details

-For the variogram score, we use a weight matrix which is inversely proportional to the Euclidean distance on the grid, by considering the longitudinal direction as a cycle.
-Specifically, by denoting the longitude and latitude of component $ i $ of $ \ddobs $ as $ \operatorname{lon}_i, \operatorname{lat}_i $, the weight matrix is defined as:
+For the Variogram Score, we use a weight matrix which is inversely proportional to the Haversine distance, which measures the angular distance between two points on the surface of a sphere.
+Specifically, by denoting the longitude and latitude (in radians) of component $ i $ of $ \ddobs $ as $ \operatorname{lon}_i, \operatorname{lat}_i $, the Haversine distance is defined as: